jpjuliao/drupal-minimal-theme/README.md

 A minimal Drupal theme using Tailwind CSS, TypeScript, and Single Directory Components (SDC).

+## Drupal Version

+Compatible with Drupal 8 and Drupal 9.

 ## Overview

 The Drupal Minimal Theme is a lightweight theme designed to provide a clean starting point for Drupal projects.
 It leverages modern frontend technologies such as Tailwind CSS for styling, TypeScript for enhanced JavaScript functionality, and Single Directory Components (SDC) for component-based development.